-The resort features 300 named runs, with plenty of terrain for beginner and intermediate skiers, as well as more advanced trails for experts Big Sky is an Ikon Pass destination, but it offers a variety of lift pass options to accommodate any type of ski vacation, from day trips to week-long stays And with a variety of slope-side hotel and restaurant options within two base areas, you’ll have no reason to leave.
+The resort features 300 named runs, with plenty of terrain for beginner and intermediate skiers, as well as more advanced trails for experts.
+Big Sky is an Ikon Pass destination, but it offers a variety of lift pass options to accommodate any type of ski vacation, from day trips to week-long stays.
+And with a variety of slope-side hotel and restaurant options within two base areas, you’ll have no reason to leave.

-Big Sky boasts 4,350 vertical feet and more snow-covered acres than skiers, which are serviced by more than 30 lifts, so long lines are rarely an issue.
+Big Sky boasts 4,350 vertical feet and snow-covered acres serviced by more than 30 lifts, so long lines are rarely an issue.
 The resort also encompasses seven terrain parks: Cowpoke and Explorer are ideal for novice skiers and boarders, while Peacemaker and Swifty, the largest parks, have more challenging elements.
 The staff at Big Sky are keen to ensure guests are able to make the most of their time at the park – that’s why they encourage new visitors to experience the PEEPs program, which informs skiers and boarders of the etiquette expected at the park.
 The Big Sky ski school provides more in-depth training with private and group lessons, as well as guided experiences like headlamp night skiing.

 There’s more to do at Big Sky than ski and snowboard.
 When you need a break from the slopes, you can explore the terrain on a snowshoe, snowmobile or dogsled tour, or take to the skies with a ride on the Giant Swing or Adventure Zipline.
 And you won’t want to miss the chance to ride the Lone Peak Tram, which offers views of three states and two national parks.